richelbilderbeek/R-CodingStandard/R-CodingStandard.md

  * [1][Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `Place spaces around all binary operators (=, +, -, <-, etc.).
 Exception: Spaces around ='s are optional when passing parameters in a function call.`
  * [2] Wickham, Hadley.
 Advanced R. CRC Press, 2014.
 Chapter 5.2.1: `Place spaces around all infix operators (=, +, -, <-, etc.).
 The same rule applies when using = in function calls.
 Always put a space after a comma, and never before (just like in regular English).`
+ * [3] 'R Style.
+An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, [PDF](https://cran.r-project.org/web/packages/rockchalk/vignettes/Rstyle.pdf), `3.3 (SEA .98).
+Blank spaces around symbols are required. [...]
+1. Insert spaces before and after a) mathematical symbols like "=", "<-", "<", "*", "+" b) R binary operations like "%*%", "%o%", and "%in%"`
+ * [4] 'R Style.
+An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, [PDF](https://cran.r-project.org/web/packages/rockchalk/vignettes/Rstyle.pdf), `Is there an "argument exception" to the space rule for equal signs? [...]
+Spaces may sometimes be omitted in an effort to keep code on one line.
+Especially where publishers are concerned about the use of scarce paper`

 ## WS.2: Avoid placing spaces around code in parentheses or square brackets